devops-kd/ghpr-leaderboard-report/README.md

 The entire solution is built with python and jinja2 library.

-## Usage

-Let us explore how to use this solution.

-### Use pre-defined docker image

-This project has already created a dokcer image `ghpr-leaderboard-report`.
-You pull the image in your local and run the docker image to generate and send the report to your slack channel.

 **Required Arguments:**
 * *GH_ACCESS_TOKEN* - Set you github personal access token as an environment variable `export GH_ACCESS_TOKEN=<your_gh_PAT>`